bartbat/Zabbix/README.md

 # Zabbix
-- Full of zabbix scripts
+- Full of zabbix scripts and solution